grafana/tempo/example/docker-compose/alloy/readme.md

 ## Grafana Agent
 This example highlights setting up the Grafana Alloy in a simple tracing pipeline.

-1. First start up the stack.
+1. Start up the stack.

 ```console
 docker compose up -d
 ```

-At this point, the following containers should be spun up -
+At this point, the following containers should be spun up:

 ```console
 docker compose ps